-The Company calculates net income (loss) per share in accordance with SFAS No. 128, Earnings Per Share, as clarified by EITF Issue No. 03-6, Participating Securities and the Two Class Method under FASB Statement No. 128, Earnings per Share ("EITF 03-6").
-EITF 03-6 clarified the use of the "two-class" method of calculating earnings per share as originally prescribed in FAS 128.
-EITF 03-6 provides guidance on how to determine whether a security should be considered a "participating security" for purposes of computing earnings per share and how earnings should be allocated to a participating security when using the two-class method for computing basic earnings per share.
-The Company has determined that its redeemable convertible preferred shares represent a participating security.
-On September 29, 2005, all of the outstanding redeemable convertible preferred shares were converted into common shares in connection with the Company's initial public offering.
-Accordingly, the Company calculated net income per share for the three months ended September 30, 2005 using the two-class method for the first 91 days of the quarter.
-For the three months ended September 30, 2004, the Company calculated net income per share using the two class method.
+The Company calculates net income (loss) per share in accordance with Statement of Financial Accounting Standards ("SFAS") No. 128, Earnings Per Share, as clarified by EITF Issue No. 03-6, Participating Securities and the Two Class Method under FASB Statement No. 128, Earnings per Share ("EITF 03-6").
+EITF 03-6 clarified the use of the "two-class" method of calculating earnings per share as originally prescribed in SFAS 128.
+EITF 03-6 provides guidance on how to determine whether a security should be considered a "participating security" for purposes of computing earnings or loss per share and how earnings should be allocated to a participating security when using the two-class method for computing basic earnings per share.
+The Company has determined that its redeemable convertible preferred shares represented a participating security.
+As of September 29, 2005, all of the outstanding redeemable convertible preferred shares were deemed to have converted into common shares in connection with the Company's initial public offering.
+Accordingly, the Company calculated net income per share for the three months ended December 31, 2005 using the if-converted method and calculated net income per share for the six months ended December 31, 2005 using the two-class method for the first 91 days of the period and the if-converted method for the remainder of the period.
+For the three and six months ended December 31, 2004, the Company calculated net income per share using the two-class method.

-Under the two-class method, basic net income (loss) per share is computed by dividing the net income (loss) applicable to common shareholders by the weighted-average number of common shares outstanding for the fiscal period.
+Under the two-class method, basic net income (loss) per share is computed by dividing the net income (loss) attributable to common shareholders by the weighted-average number of common shares outstanding for the fiscal period.
 Diluted net income (loss) per share is computed using the more dilutive of (a) the two-class method or (b) the if-converted method.
 The Company allocated net income first to preferred shareholders based on dividend rights under the Company's bye-laws and then to preferred and common shareholders, pro rata, based on ownership interests.
 Net losses are not allocated to preferred shareholders.
 For all periods presented, the application of the two-class method is more dilutive than the if-converted method.
 Diluted net income (loss) per share gives effect to all potentially dilutive securities, including share options using the treasury stock method.